A Short History

 A Venn diagram is not just a set of circles on a page.
 It is a powerful thinking tool that helps businesses uncover hidden connections, align teams, and communicate insights with impact.

-The next time you need to simplify complexity or make sense of overlapping priorities, a well-crafted Venn diagram might be precisely what you need.
+The next time you need to simplify complexity or make sense of overlapping priorities, a Venn diagram might be precisely what you need.